KellyRyanGlobal/logger-app/README.md

 ## Install Jenkins
 1. Run the following in the terminal
+   1. cd jenkins
-   1. `docker compose up`
+   2. `docker compose up`
-   2. Within about 2 minutes and jenkins should be up at http://localhost:8080
+   3. Within about 2 minutes and jenkins should be up at http://localhost:8080

-## Create Persistance for jenkins
-This will allow us to sae our configuration of the jenkins controller and our jobs when we reboot minikube for jenkins.
-### Prerequisite
-- Needs K8s (minikube, kubectl)
-- Need Helm
-## Deploy peristance yml
-1. **Terminal**: Run the following commands
-   1. `cd jenkins`
-   2. `kubectl create namespace jenkins`
-   3. ` minikube start`
-   4. ` kubectl create namespace jenkins`
-   5. `kubectl get namespaces`
-2. Verify jenkins is in the list
-   1. `helm repo add jenkinsci https://charts.jenkins.io`
-   2. `helm repo update`

 ## Create docker slaves within jenkins
 ### PRerequisiute